MJB-code6/offline/README.md

-# SkyPort
+# SkyPort.js
 > Simple setup.
 Offline-first.
 Customizable.

-### Why SkyPort?
+### Why SkyPort.js?

 * Create an offline-first user experience for your web apps.
 * Optimize online web performance by reducing network requests.
 * Progressive web functionality.

-SkyPort is a library designed to make it easier for developers to take full advantage of a powerful progressive web technology—Service Workers.
+SkyPort.js is a library designed to make it easier for developers to take full advantage of a powerful progressive web technology—Service Workers.
 As a proxy server that exists between the client and network, Service Workers have the potential to optimize web apps by reducing network requests, creating an offline-first experience so users can navigate your app even when they are offline, and even improve current online user experience.

 #####So what's the problem with Service Workers?

 Service Workers are still a new and experimental technology, setup is long and tedious and understanding the Service Worker lifecycle can create a strenuous development experience.
-SkyPort is a library that simplifies setup, and provides developers flexibility and customization of their offline-first user experience.
+SkyPort.js is a library that simplifies setup, and provides developers flexibility and customization of their offline-first user experience.

 # Getting Started